thomasmarsh/typescript-reducer/README.md

 Before you can run this, there is one piece of setup for the API service we use.

 - Get an API key for the [Cat API](https://thecatapi.com/).
-(Follow the links and create a free account.)
+Follow the links and create a free account.
+If you don't do this, the app will actually still work, but will not honor the HTTP request's specification to limit the number of images retrieved.
 - Place the key in the environment files:
   - [environment.development.ts](src/environments/environment.development.ts)
   - [environment.ts](src/environments/environment.ts)